 - A common misconception is that once a patent, trademark, or copyright has issued is that others will automatically respect your patent, trademark, or copyright.
 Even though you have done everything you could, people may still steal your idea, product name, marketing materials, etc.

-- When you have IP protection, you have the ability to sue to enforce your rights.
+- When you begin protecting your intellectual property by practicing the steps above, you have the ability to sue to enforce your rights.

 - Not only can Ference Law help you get IP protection, the firm can also help you enforce your rights.
 Click here to learn more about IP litigation and click here to learn more about online counterfeiting litigation.

-The firm is currently handling IP matters in over 90 different countries.
+The Pittsburgh Intellectual property law firm is currently handling IP matters in over 90 different countries.
 With our experience, skills, education and legal knowledge, our professionals prepare and prosecute patent, trademark, design, and copyright applications on behalf of our clients.
 Fill out the form below to learn more about protecting your Intellectual Property.